shelleywong/CSCI567-Course-Materials/Assignments/Assignment3.md

 ## In this assignment your app needs to do the following:

 * Have a Form
-* Store a Persistent state in the SQLite DB on the phone
+* Store a Persistent state in the SQLite DB or SharedPreferences on the phone
 * Form updates the state
 * View updates based on the changed state